KnowledgeCaptureAndDiscovery/DISK-UI/docs/expert-user-guide/index.md

 ## Create a Line of Inquiry

-Five steps are required to create a Line of Inquiry:
+Three steps are required to create a Line of Inquiry:

 1. Describe the Line of Inquiry info and select the question to be asked.
 2. Select the Data Source and write the query to obtain the data required by the workflow.